 You should take your preliminary exam at the conclusion of the field seminar in your major field.
 Unlike a traditional ‘comprehensive exam’ the preliminary exam will focus on the material covered in the two-quarter course; the best way to prepare is by taking the course and learning the material.

-Students are encouraged to take their preliminary exam in their first year, and are required to pass it by the end of their second year.
+Students are very strongly encouraged to take their preliminary exam in their first year, and are required to pass it by the end of their second year.
 If they do not pass, they will have one additional opportunity to take the exam by spring of their second year.

-If students want to switch their major field after taking the preliminary exam, they may petition the Vice Chair.
+Students who want to switch their major field after taking the preliminary exam may do so without taking a new exam, but only with the approval of the Vice Chair and the Field Chair of the new field.

 Field Paper Deadlines

-The deadlines for submitting field papers have changed, and students are expected to abide by the rules in place at the time they entered the program, as indicated below.
+The deadlines for submitting field papers have been in flux.
+Students are expected to abide by the rules in place at the time they entered the program, as indicated below.
+For students entering Fall 2017, field papers will be due on the first day of the second week of Winter Quarter 2020.

 Field Paper Timetable